sprax/python/subs/README.txt

 count of 0 in the cipher text, these letters have no meaningful frequencies.
 Rather than confuse the issue, I left that code out.
 Better to match j, q, and z to nothing than to make an uninformed guess.)

+#### Faster Data Structures
+I know from experience that a well-coded trie can beat a hashmap at rejecting non-matching words.
+Instead of multiplying and adding up every letter in the match candidate to derive a hash code into a large table, the trie uses the candidate's letters directly as indicies into a compact, hopefully cache-resident table.
+But I think that would be overkill for a problem of the given size characteristics.

 ### Space
 The corpus Counter stores the original string and its count for every